Nvidia's new Reflex latency-busting technology aims to make you a better gamer

 Nvidia is today announcing the introduction of Nvidia Reflex technology.
-In an attempt to put a quantifiable number on gaming PC input lag, Nvidia and its pals at monitor manufacturers are introducing screen-based technology that is able to accurately measure system latency for the first time without specialised equipment.
+In an attempt to put a quantifiable number on gaming PC input lag, Nvidia and its pals at monitor manufacturers are introducing screen-based technology called Reflex Latency Analyzer that is able to accurately measure system latency for the first time without specialised equipment.
+It's also adding per game support for a new Reflex Low-Latency Mode, which aims to lower input lag in select games.

 Best gaming monitor: pixel-perfect panels for your PC